Slashing Embedding Costs by 94% and Latency to 14ms: The ONNX Quantization + Semantic Cache Pattern for Production

 **Key Production Details:**

-CUDAExecutionProvider.
-If the GPU is missing, it falls back to CPU, but you should enforce GPU requirements in your orchestrator. - Normalization: Nomic models require L2 normalization.
+* **Normalization:** Nomic models require L2 normalization.
 Doing this in NumPy is faster than PyTorch for small batches.

-- Types: Pydantic models enforce input validation.
+* **Types:** Pydantic models enforce input validation. `max_items=128` prevents payload abuse.

-Step 3: Semantic Cache Manager
+### Step 3: Semantic Cache Manager

 We use Redis 7.4 with RediSearch for vector similarity caching.
 The unique pattern here is **Dynamic Thresholding**.
 Instead of a fixed similarity threshold (e.g., 0.95), we adjust the threshold based on query entropy.
 If the cache has high variance in vectors for a cluster, we tighten the threshold to avoid false positives.

-File: semantic_cache.py
+**File: `semantic_cache.py`**

 import redis